Is the Merchant Navy A Good Option For Girls? A Guide for Women to Join the Merchant Navy

 Eligible MTIs | – Successfully undergone CIP by DGS during academic years 2018-19 & 2019-20 |

-There are many companies which have a policy of gender equality and they recruit women for onboard ship operations.
+There are many companies that have a policy of gender equality and they recruit women for onboard ship operations.
 Some of them are:

 MAERSK